 Figure 4 illustrates the elements provided as a part of the Barracuda Application Server product.
 The application server can handle C/C++ code in addition to Lua programs.
 Support for different plug-ins, secure transactions, various types of I/O and file storage, and even database functionality are included.
 Greater transportability is afforded by an API that remains consistent between different operating systems.

 The differences outlined here between a web server and an application server apply in most cases, although, over time, the boundaries between the two have begun to blur.
 Typical basic web servers are more likely to focus on HTTP, while others may add a few features that were once associated only with application servers.

-Try our online interactive application server tutorials running on a Virtual Private Server.
-You may use the online tutorials by navigating to:
+Try our online interactive application server tutorial running on a Virtual Private Server (VPS).
+You may use the online tutorial by navigating to:

 Web servers and application servers both offer a way to provide an embedded system with an Internet presence.
 The difference lies in the amount of programming required to adapt the server to the system.
 Classic web servers simply process HTTP requests and responses; anything else must be developed from scratch.
 Much of that work amounts to spending time and money "reinventing the wheel" for common functions and infrastructure that aren't supported by a web server.

 By contrast, application servers include frameworks that dramatically shorten the development cycle.
 Choosing an application server means that you don't have to write commonly-used communication and user interface functions or their underlying infrastructure for each system.
 Programming resources can instead be focused on functionality that is specific to the system.

 In short, application servers will ultimately provide the lowest total cost of ownership by removing months of development time, dramatically reducing the risks of overly-optimistic project scoping, and reducing the possibility of unanticipated debugging delays.